tedconn/webruntime-wiki/Getting-Started-Part-2:-Routing-and-Layouts.md

 </template>
 ```

-Save and refresh your browser - our header appears at the top.
+Take a look at your changes and you should see our header appearing at the top.
 Ok great, now let's make the header actually functional.
 In order to demonstrate routing and theme layouts, let's add the following route to our `routes.json`,  so the contact link actually works.

 ```json
 {